saby

 - Is is visually apparent, i.e. within focus, not obscured by other elements, and not minuscule in proportion to the area of the main image?

 ---> If it's omnipresent (like "eyes" or "tail", or related to a character's default state like RD having a rainbow mane)?
-Don't tag
+Don't tag--unless you can make a more meaningful distinction (like "bedroom eyes" or "tail seduce").

 ---> If it's not omnipresent, probably tag.